 We listen to our pupils.
 They love real life experiences, trips and welcoming visitors to learn first-hand.
-The children voice their opinions, and we tailor the learning, events and school environment to their interests and aspirations wherever possible.
+The children voice their opinions, and we tailor the learning, events and school environment to their interests and aspirations.

 Our school is in the heart of the community.
-We enjoy using the local community to gain resources and provide experiences to enhance the learning opportunities for the children.
+We gain resources and provide experiences for the children from the local community.
 We teach the pupils about who lives in their diverse community, so they learn to respect everyone.
-Diversity means celebrating differences.
-People may be different in many ways, including race or ethnicity, age, disabilities, language, culture, appearance, or religion.
-We are also proud to hire our facilities to local people for a range of reasons.
+People may be unique in many ways, including race or ethnicity, age, disabilities, language, culture, appearance, or religion.

 Our children are truly nurtured in every aspect of school life.
-The staff know the children individually as people as well as academically and are therefore able to meet the needs of each child.
+The staff know the children individually, as humans as well as academically, and are therefore able to meet the needs of each child.
 The children learn about how to look after themselves, lead healthy lifestyles and care for people around them.
 Visitors who come to our school always say, ‘It has a lovely feel and energy.’

-We encourage children, staff and parents to have a growth mind-set and this continued learning creates a rich exciting atmosphere and environment for everyone.
+We encourage children, staff and parents to have a growth mind-set and this continued learning creates a rich exciting atmosphere for everyone.
 If faced with a challenge, the children say, “I can’t do it, yet!’